Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Framework for a PMN

 \section{Framework for a PMN}

-In this section, referring to the work in \cite{RN9, RN30,8827589}, we present a framework of PMN that integrates radio sensing into the current communication-only mobile network, using JCAS technologies.
-In this framework, we describe the system architecture, introduce three types of unified sensing, and discuss communication signals that can be used for sensing.
+In this section, based on existing works, we present a framework of PMN that integrates radio sensing into the current communication-only mobile network, using JCAS technologies.
+In this framework, we describe the optional system architecture, introduce three types of unified sensing, and discuss communication signals that can be used for sensing.